Rezak12345/Machine_Learning_Projects/README.md

 These implementations are inspired by the excellent open-source contributions from:

 - 📘 [Gokul Karthik – Image Segmentation with UNet (Kaggle)](https://www.kaggle.com/code/gokulkarthik/image-segmentation-with-unet-pytorch)
-  Provided a clear and practical example of applying UNet for image segmentation using PyTorch.

 - 🧠 [@milesial — PyTorch-UNet](https://github.com/milesial/Pytorch-UNet)
-  A foundational implementation that helped shape the model architecture and training pipeline.

 - ⚡ [PyTorch Lightning](https://github.com/Lightning-AI/pytorch-lightning)
-  Used to organize models, training, and validation with a clean and modular code structure.

 Thanks to all contributors in the open-source ML community 🙌